NAU-IoT/CIN/README.md

 #### *Todo:*

 ### Potential & Forseeable complications with future implementations
-- Using the D1 Mini Pro as a host MCU has its limits.
-To provide ideal power output we will want to couple the existing D1 Mini Pro code w/ the ATMEGA2560 and daisy chain wifi capabilities from that or a bare ESP8266 module.
 - Using the Arduino psuedo C/C++ code and lackluster IDE uses more memory than bare metal C alongside AVR-GCC compiler or ESP equivalent.
+- With recent discover of Arduino Yun Rev 2 w/ ATMEGA32u4 chip alongside a Atheros AR9331 chip with ethernet & wireless capabilities, this could eliminate needing to use the underpowered D1 Mini Pro as a host device or needing to siphon off connections for wireless.
+    - will use the D1 as a voltage reader of the project and publish those values as a seperate MQTT topic.
+- can use the beaglebone as a subscriber device to host values like the RPI